What It Takes to Become a Certified Flight Nurse

 Never stop learning and become a mentor for someone else

 If you want to know how we used to treat patients, read a textbook.
-If you want to know how we are treating them now, read a professional journal, and if you want to know how we will treat them in the future, listen to podcasts, read blog articles, go to professional conferences; find experts in a discipline and ask them to teach you everything they know.
+If you want to know how we are treating them now, read a professional journal, and if you want to know how we will treat them in the future, listen to podcasts, read blog articles, go to professional conferences, find experts in a discipline and ask them to teach you everything they know.
 We say we “practice” medicine because there is always something new to learn.
 In the fast-paced profession of a flight nurse, it’s important to learn and grow constantly.
-Just as you initially studied to become a nurse, you need to continue studying and hone your skills every day.
-Throughout your career, you’ll always need to have a mentor who will help guide you and teach you.
+Just as you initially studied to become a nurse, you must continue studying and hone your skills daily.
+Throughout your career, you’ll always need a mentor who will help guide you and teach you.
 A mentor is INVALUABLE.
 They have been where you want to go and can show you how to get there.

-Once you become a flight nurse, just as with your professional license, there are requirements that you will need to complete every 4 years in order to maintain your certification.
-You’ll still have to maintain your nursing license requirements as well as your advanced certification requirements.
+Once you become a flight nurse, just as with your professional license, there are requirements that you will need to complete every 4 years to maintain your certification, you’ll still have to maintain your nursing license requirements as well as your advanced certification requirements.
 All of the hours at FlightBridgeED can be used for ALL OF YOUR CERTIFICATIONS & LICENSES (your professional license and your Advanced Certifications).

 It’s important to pass on what we learn to the next generation.
 The mentors you have in your life won’t always be there.
 It’s a sobering thought to realize the responsibility of carrying on the wisdom of those who have come before us and the wisdom we have gained on our own.
 Seek wise counsel – seek out mentors, and always be a mentor to others so that you can pass on your legacy to those who come after.